artemdemo/pm-app/readme.md

 Open Source Project Management app.

 Work in progress.
-There is still a lot of things to do.
+There is still much to be done.

 ## Getting started